A4OpS/mlops-tinystories/reports/README.md

 >
 > Answer:

---- question 15 fill here ---

 We relatively quickly got docker containers running on CPU, however, we spend a lot of time on the CUDA docker container since each container was around 26 GB which made them hard to work with.
 In order to save download speed we made a bash script that first created a base container with all the projects dependencies, then we used the base container to create a train container that had access to the data set and the config files in order to rapidly train new models.
+To run the docker container for training one had to include the config file as an argparse: docker run path:trainer --config-name <name>
-We also created a deploy container that can run the model.
+We also created a deploy container that can run the model, which was also used to deploy the model on GCP.
+One of the docker files can be found here: <https://hub.docker.com/layers/andreasraaskovdtu/mlops-tinystories/da094e9ae607afc3d5217438d4f93ae3c5f32ab9/images/sha256-749a7a1e2c3883d01e4234fee92db3ff663182eb4430ec56a9adc57ef61feb15?context=explore>*

 ### Question 16